Casey: Well, he’s turning into a spy. That’s a good thing.

 In watching Sarah and himself handle Manoosh, Chuck is painfully reminded of his past as her asset.

 Love vs Duty.
 Chuck is growing more distant from Sarah; he does not show the usual (S1, S2, S3.01) jealousy during Sarah’s seduction mission with Manoosh.
 After burning Manoosh (duty), a hardened Chuck gets drunk alone.
-Sarah painfully observes the man she loves going down her same spy path.
+Sarah painfully observes the man she loves lose a bit of his innocence.

 Feelings as a liability.
 Chuck experiences the other side of the handler/asset-mark relationship with Manoosh and is reminded how spies use their marks’ or assets’ feelings to manipulate them, a reminder that feelings are a liability in the spy world.
 As Sarah is getting progressively closer to her real self, Chuck is getting progressively farther from his.
 Sarah’s conflicting emotions about Chuck cause her to be off her game during most of the season.
 Feelings affect not only Chuck’s performance but Sarah’s as well.